Razer-07/MS_Thesis/README.md

 	gauge_new.py ---> To extract the oscillator strength in both length and velocity gauge.

-3. extract the orbital data and plot all using matlab script 	---> orbital_analysis folder In matlab script the names of orbitals is arbitrary in the code.
+3. extract the orbital data and plot all using matlab script 	---> orbital_analysis folder In matlab script the names of orbitals are arbitrary.
 The output will be in the energy order.
 You can figure out which orbitals are which based on the atom/molecule you are using.